kailashkiradu/Vashisht-Hackathon-VH119/README.md

 # Vashisht-Hackathon-VH119
-This repository contains solutions for the problem statements which we solved during the vashisht hackathon event.
+This repository contains solutions for 2 problem statements which we solved during the vashisht hackathon event.
 Team number - VH119

 Team Details: